cojoc07/SolarWeatherStation/README.md

 <img src="https://i.ibb.co/zn3ksDY/F7-LCJXJJ20-PCE1-T-LARGE.jpg" />

+## What it does

+- the station wakes up from deep sleep every 10 minutes
+- it connects to wifi
+- reads the data from the BME280 sensor
+- uploads data to a remote database

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.